Loch Borralan

 Loch Borralan is a freshwater loch in the Assynt District of Sutherland in the Highland Council Area, northern Scotland.

-It's located adjacent to the A837 main road near to the settlements of Aultnacealgach and Ledmore and is 18 mile from Ullapool and 25 mi from Lairg.
+It is located adjacent to the A837 main road near to the settlements of Aultnacealgach and Ledmore and is 18 mile from Ullapool and 25 mi from Lairg.

 Geography

 The Loch is just over 1 mi across and the settlement of Aultnacealgach is located directly on the Loch, there's also the Aultnacealgach Lodge which is also on the Loch but despite the name is on the other side.
 Finally there's the Alt Motel Located Just Northwest of the other Lodge.
-Both of these boost the tourism in the area, it's proximity to the A837 makes most people go here instead of the nearby albeit larger Loch Urigill.
+Both of these boost the tourism in the area, its proximity to the A837 makes most people go here instead of the nearby albeit larger Loch Urigill.
 Flowing into the loch there's the Ault an Loin Duibh and the much smaller Allt nan Cealgach and the Allt na Meine.
 Flowing Outward there's the Ledmore river which flows towards Loch Veyatie and eventually the Atlantic Ocean.
 There are also nearby peaks of Bad na Cleithe, Cnoc Gorm and Cnoc bad na h-Achlaise.